usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_102.md

 * Within the `p:for-each`, the step `ox:execute-xspec` is named in the `ox` namespace, which resolves to the string `http://csrc.nist.gov/ns/oscal-xproc3`, a value assigned for this project.
 This step is defined in the [imported pipeline](../../../xspec/xspec-execute.xpl).
 XProc is indefinitely extensible: the namespace feature allows us to create new steps without fear of name clashes with old steps – or steps that are still uninvented and unnamed.
 We can develop and name steps in our own namespace, while also acquiring and using steps in other namespaces.
 * The `p:identity` step is used twice in this pipeline for one purpose only: to indicate messages the XProc engine should deliver.
 In the normal configuration, you should see these messages in the console when the pipeline runs.
 This is a common use for `p:identity`.
 * The repository observes a couple of conventions with regard to steps and messages.
 For example: any `p:load` or `p:save` step should have a message; and messages should always be prefixed with a bracketed indicator of the pipeline that issues them, for example the `[TEST-XSPEC]` messages that are emitted here, once for each input and again once when the pipeline finishes.
-* Yes, those conventions are enforced in the repository by [a Schematron](../../../testing/xproc3-house-rules.sch) that can be applied to any pipeline, both in development and when it is committed to the repository under CI/CD (continuous integration / continous development).
+* Yes, those conventions are enforced in the repository by [a Schematron](../../../testing/xproc3-house-rules.sch) that can be applied to any pipeline, both in development and when it is committed to the repository under [CI/CD (continuous integration / continous                      development)](walkthrough_301.md).
 Assuming we take care to run our tests and validations, this does most of the difficult work maintaining consistency, namely detecting the inconsistency.
+The result, assuming we do things correctly, is a more-than-human level of consistency in error checking and correction.
+This is discussed again [in a subsequent                      Lesson Unit](../courseware/courseware_101.md).
 * Reassuring messages aside, no XSpec reports are actually captured by this XProc!
-With nothing bound to an output port, it *sinks* by default.
-That is because it is a smoke test, and we care only to see that it runs and completes without error.
+The `ox:execute-xspec` steps produces results – and produces its own runtime messages – but those results have no [connection](https://spec.xproc.org/3.0/xproc/#connections) given in the main pipepline, and it has no output port (`p:output`).
+Accordingly the pipeline *sinks* by default – the documents delivered at the end are discarded.
+(For smoke test purposes, we care only to see that it runs and completes without error.)
 The inputs are all controlled, so we know what those reports say.
-Or we can find out.
+(Or we can find out by altering the pipeline to capture the findings, not discard them.)

 ### PRODUCE-PROJECTS-ELEMENTLIST